Fall Guy (1982 film)

-Fall Guy (蒲田行進曲, Kamata Kōshin-kyoku) is a 1982 Japanese film directed by Kinji Fukasaku, with art direction by Akira Takahashi.
-It was chosen as the Best Film at the Japan Academy Prize ceremony.
+Fall Guy (蒲田行進曲, Kamata Kōshin-kyoku) is a 1982 Japanese film directed by Kinji Fukasaku, based on a play written and directed by Kōhei Tsuka, who also wrote the screenplay for the film.

+Both the play and the film proved to be highly successful, garnering a number of awards, and variations of the play continues to be performed on stage today.

 Plot

 Ginshiro Kuraoka, an actor for Toei, becomes jealous of the number of close-ups his co-star Tachibana is getting as they are filming a samurai film.
 After a fan named Tomoko has Ginshiro sign her inner thigh, Ginshiro sends his lackey Yasu Muraoka after her to obtain her phone number.

 Ginshiro drowns his sorrows in alcohol, then Yasu brings him home, where the actress Konatsu is waiting for him.
 Konatsu is pregnant with Ginshiro's child and is unwilling to get an abortion for fear that she may not have another chance to have a child, so Ginshiro convinces Yasu to marry her.
 Yasu stamps the marriage certificate but Konatsu is disgusted with him for letting Ginshiro walk all over him.
 Yasu reveals a poster on his wall of her first film and says that he has been a fan for ten years.
 She tries to leave but collapses from toxemia.
 Yasu tells the doctors that he is the father of the unborn child.

 Yasu begins taking on multiple stunt roles to pay for the expenses and sustains multiple injuries.
 When Tomoko seems like she might leave him, Ginshiro asks Konatsu to tell her how wonderful he is, which she does.
 Konatsu and Yasu find happiness but Tomoko does not take care of Ginshiro the way that Konatsu used to so he proposes to Konatsu with a 30-million-yen four-carat ring that he sold his house to buy.
 When she rejects him, he drives off set.
 Konatsu and Yasu get married.